nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/inheritance.md

 --

-- In our animations we may want to have donkeys floating across the screen, so we might create a `Donkey` class to encapsulate all things related to donkeys - their width, height, x position, y position, etc.
+- In our animations, we may want to have donkeys floating across the screen, so we might create a `Donkey` class to encapsulate all things related to donkeys - their width, height, x position, y position, etc.

 ```java
 public class Donkey { ... }